vdhamer/Photo-Club-Hub/.github/README.md

 a club knows best what to mention about what's special about the club, who the current members are, who the club officers are, and - maybe most importantly - which images to include in member portfolios.

-To add a club to the app, the required information is split into 3 levels of information:
+To add a club to the app, the app distinguishes 3 levels of information:

-- `Level 1` covers the club’s name and location.
+- `Level 1` contains the club’s name and location.
-- `Level 2` adds a list of the club's members.
+- `Level 2` lists the club's members.
-- `Level 3` adds links to the member's portfolios.</p>
+- `Level 3` adds links to member portfolios.</p>

-These layers are called `Levels` because they need to be provided in that order and, whenever the `Level` of a club increases, additional app features are automatically enabled for that club.
+These layers are called `Levels` here because they need to be provided in ascending order and, whenever the `Level` of a club increases, additional app features automatically become available for that club.
-A club can take as long as needed to progress to a next level.
+A club can incidentally take as long as needed before going to a next level.

-This means that an app user will encounter clubs at different `Levels` in the app.
+This means that an app user may see clubs at different `Levels` throughout the app.
-To the user this simply means that some clubs have more viewable information than other.
+To the user this simply means that some clubs have more shared information than others.

-Museums are added in a similar way, although only `Level 1` applies there.
+Museums are added in the same way, although `Level 2` and `Level 3` are not applicable.

 ![Screenshots of 3 screens](images/app_screenshots_EN.jpg "Screenshots of app")